 The Kingdom of Trees trail features coastal redwoods, sitka spruce, and douglas fir.
 Along the way, there are numerous audio and informational displays for those interested in learning more about the history of these magnificent trees.

 The highlight along this trail is the Cathedral tree, a rare sight consisting of 9 living trees coming together to form one.
-This tree is often used for weddings.
-In addition, an Easter service is held here.
+This unique tree draws couples a a most unique wedding destination.
+Also, there is an Easter celebration held here.

 The Upside down tree pictured below is quite a unique sight.
 This tree forms when a horizontal and vertical tree grow together.
 Note that there are 2 trunks and 2 root structures.

 On the Forest Exploration trail, you will learn more unique facts about redwoods.
-Highlights on this trail include the Brotherhood Tree, which at 297 feet, is the tallest tree on-site and the Towering Inferno, a tree which was struck by lighting in 1996.
+Highlights along this trail include the Brotherhood Tree and the Towering Inferno.
+The Brotherhood, at 297 feet, is the tallest tree on-site.
+Lighting struck the Inferno in 1996, making it quite the unique sight.

 The Wilderness Trail is about a mile in length, although pretty easy as it is mostly a downhill trek.
 Yo can take this down the mountain as opposed to taking the Sky Trail back down.
 I recommend doing so as you will get to explore more of the beautiful redwoods in a more rustic setting.